-The first time, he asked the students to write down their guess on an index card.
-Once everyone turned in their card, he asked them again but to give their answer out loud.
-Only this time, they could keep their first guess or change it.
+The first time, he asked the students to write down their guesses on an index card.
+After everyone turned in their card, he asked them again.
+Only this time they could keep their first guess or change it but had to give their answer out loud.

 I explained to them, the stock market is actually the second guess.
 Okay?
 Because everyone knows what they just read in the paper or what the guy next to them said or what’s on the news and are influenced by everything around them.
 And that was the second guess and that’s the stock market.

 The cold calculating guess, when they were counting rows and trying to figure out what was going on, that actually was the better guess.
 That’s not the stock market, but that’s where I see our opportunity.